Chronic Stress Explained: Key Symptoms, Underlying Causes, and Practical Treatments

 Relaxation Therapy

 This therapy comprises various techniques that help in chronic stress treatment.
 It involves meditation, which teaches you various breathing exercises to regulate your stress and anger.
-This also includes yoga which is a combination of physical and breathing exercises that promotes relaxation and reduces stress.
+This also includes yoga, which is a combination of physical and breathing exercises that promotes relaxation and reduces stress.
 A very uncommon practice yet very effective, Tai Chi is a gentle form of exercise combining slow, graceful movements focused on breathing.
 Some other relaxation techniques include listening to music, guided imagery, and nature time.
+By including these practices in your daily life, you can reap the benefits of one of the best stress management techniques for long-term relief.

 FAQs